RBCT RISK AND ASSURANCE

 Finco will assist the Board in carrying out the following responsibilities:

 RBCT expects all employees to share its commitment to high moral, ethical and legal standards.

 Enterprise Risk Management (ERM) at RBCT is a strategic business discipline that supports the achievement of our objectives by addressing the full spectrum of risks and managing the combined impact as an interrelated risk profile.
 Management of risks in a concise and systematic manner is principle defined in “King IV” which also includes the implementation and execution of effective risk management techniques.

 RBCT is exposed to various risks, which are insured or uninsured, depending on specific objectives being performed while fulfilling RBCT’s mission.
 The RBCT Risk Management team facilitate risk workshops in order to identify the risks and determine if they may be accepted, transferred, avoided or treated having recognised the need and taken the responsibility to preserve and protect RBCT employees and resources.

 The Board recognises the need for assurance over the adequacy and effectiveness of controls and has ensured that an Internal Audit Function together with the assistance of a shareholder representative (Glencore Internal Audit) perform this duty.
 The Internal Audit function ensures quarterly reports are issued to Finco for review and ensures the annual assurance plan is issued for approval.

 The Internal Audit function also ensures that investigations are carried out in accordance with RBCT approved policies and procedures.
 The Head of Internal Audit also has unrestricted access to the Chairman of Finco.

-The RBCT Board of Directors and Finco require that RBCT complies with the provisions of the King Code of Corporate Governance (King 2) “in all material respects”.
+The RBCT Board and Finco require that RBCT complies with the principles and recommended practices of “King IV” where practical.